 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Pima Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Pima Community College.

-- Central Arizona College in Coolidge, AZ (64 miles away)
+- Central Arizona College in Tucson, AZ (64 miles away)

-- Tohono O'Odham Community College in Sells, AZ (64 miles away)
+- Tohono O'Odham Community College in Overland Park, KS (64 miles away)

-- Eastern Arizona College in Thatcher, AZ (83 miles away)
+- Eastern Arizona College in Mesa, AZ (83 miles away)

-- Chandler - Gilbert Community College in Chandler, AZ (88 miles away)
+- Chandler - Gilbert Community College in Phoenix, AZ (88 miles away)

-- Mesa Community College in Mesa, AZ (96 miles away)
+- Mesa Community College in Phoenix, AZ (96 miles away)